uptane/uptane-standard/uptane-standard.md

   * The signature of the hash
 * A payload representing the installed versions of each software image on the vehicle.
 This payload SHALL contain:
   * The vehicle's unique identifier (e.g. the VIN)
-  * The primary ECU's unique identifier (e.g. the serial number)
+  * The Primary ECU's unique identifier (e.g. the serial number)
   * A list of ECU version reports as specified in {{version_report}}

-Note that one of the ECU version reports should be the version report for the primary itself.
+Note that one of the ECU version reports should be the version report for the Primary itself.

 ##### ECU version report {#version_report}